-If you are hiring a car in Bilbao, pre-booking with Carhirespain.net can save you a considerable amount of money.
+If you are hiring a car in Bilbao, pre-booking with us can save you money.
 Using our car rental comparison engine, you can pick and choose the car hire policy options you want ahead of time.
-By pre-booking, early savings of up to 50 per cent.
+By pre-booking, early you can also save up to 50 per cent.
 Our years of experience with car hire in Bilbao will help you save.

 Choose a full-to-full fuel policy, add an additional driver, or secure your airport pick at the best possible price.
 You can be in your hire car on the way to Bilbao’s Guggenheim Museum in less time than it takes you to collect your bags.

-Bilbao is one of the main cities in Spain’s northern Basque region, along with San Sebastián and Vitoria-Gasteiz.
-With its international airport, known as La Paloma for its resemblance to a dove in flight, Bilbao offers easy connections to the rest of Spain.
-Regular flights to Madrid, Barcelona, Valencia and the Balearic and Canary islands make Basque country an easy stop to add to your Spanish adventure.
+Bilbao, San Sebastián and Vitoria-Gasteiz are the main cities in Spain’s northern Basque region.
+With its international airport, also known as La Paloma for its resemblance to a dove in flight, Bilbao offers easy connections to the rest of Spain.
+Regular flights to Madrid, Barcelona, Valencia and also the Balearic and Canary islands make Basque country an easy stop to add to your Spanish adventure.

 Bilbao isn’t what you might expect in a Spanish holiday — it doesn’t make claims to perfect year-round weather.
 Surrounded by mountains, Bilbao is also very close to the coast, which can make for some unpredictable weather patterns.

 One of the best reasons to visit Bilbao is because of the Basque culture.
-Spanish isn’t the only language spoken here.
+They don’t speak only Spanish here.
 Beyond language, Basque culture is something you can taste as well as hear.
 Tapas here are pintxos, and the seafood is like nowhere else in the country, often prepared in a unique and delicious local style.

 What to see in Bilbao with a hire car

-The Guggenheim was inaugurated in 1997 and definitely put Bilbao on the cultural map.
-The building was designed by architect Frank Gehry, whose name is enough to encourage people to visit.
-The building is ship-like and exhibits works from contemporary artists that include Anish Kapoor, Eduardo Chillida, Jeff Koons, Anslem Kiefer, Mark Rothko and Yves Klein.
+The Guggenheim opened in 1997 and definitely put Bilbao on the cultural map.
+Frank Gehry, whose name alone is enough to encourage people to visit, designed the building.
+The building is ship-like and exhibits works from contemporary artists that include Anish Kapoor, Eduardo Chillida, Jeff Koons, Anslem Kiefer, Mark Rothko and also Yves Klein.

 The museum exhibits some of its larger, more durable objects outside in the aptly named “Art District”.
 Jeff Koons Puppy is perhaps the most well-known outdoor example.
 It is a delightful 12.4-metre tall stainless steel and live-flower puppy.

-If you enjoy stepping back into the past, The Arriaga Theatre is something you need to see.
+If you enjoy stepping back into the past, The Arriaga Theatre is also something you need to see.
 Located near the bridge that links the Casco Viejo to the Ensanche Neighbourhood you will find the city’s oldest theatre.
-It is named after the “Spanish Mozart,” local composer Juan Crisostomo Arriaga.
+It takes its name from the”Spanish Mozart,” local composer Juan Crisostomo Arriaga.
 Arriaga died at 19, never reaching his prime.

 The Market La Ribera

-It is an excellent place to get an understanding of Basque food culture and a bit of lunch.
+It is an excellent place to get an understanding of Basque food culture and also lunch.
 The market is full of local specialities.
 You can find everything here from the freshest seafood in Bilbao to speciality meats cheeses, cooked dishes, and local organic produce.

 At over 10,000 square meters in area, there is plenty to see here.
 Be on the lookout for some art where you don’t expect it.

-It is even in the Gunness Book of Records.
+It is also in the Guinness Book of Records.